 These shared similarities provide local audiences an opportunity to engage meaningfully with the photographs, creating personal interpretations through their own daily experiences in Istanbul.
 Meanwhile, the image of Singapore as a fierce city-state with eminent economic potential and unwavering stability might now be viewed with greater nuance and sensitivity.
 The exhibition, however, was weak in its representation of minorities by minorities living in Singapore.
 However, there were commendable photographers who loaned their voices/lenses to individuals who might otherwise go unnoticed, such as the aforementioned Saleem or Mel, a single mother and a former inmate in School of Hard Knocks.

 Profound physical and social changes are expected as Singapore endeavours continuous flourishing in myriad sectors.
-As the country rapidly transformed itself since its independence slightly more than 5 decades ago, it is no wonder that both its inhabitants and international observers anticipate an equally swift progression in the imminent future.
+As the country has rapidly transformed itself since its independence slightly more than five decades ago, it is no wonder that both its inhabitants and international observers anticipate an equally swift progression in the imminent future.
 Soon, this little red dot on the Golden Peninsular may once again be a shadow of its former self.
 It is in this ambivalence that one finds a sense a security and comfort in Singapore Unseen.
 Looking back to the exhibition, in a decade or two, might allow for a firmer grasp of the real happenings in the younger city-state.
-Rather befittingly, this akin the exhibition to a photograph; visually capturing the significant local experiences, unwittingly archiving personal histories, while most importantly, unveiling a lesser known Singapore during the early 21st century.
+Rather befittingly, this exhibition is akin to a photograph; visually capturing the significant local experiences, unwittingly archiving personal histories, while, most importantly, unveiling a lesser known Singapore in the early 21st century.